Home Secretary: Reunite refugee families

 MPs support family reunion

-Earlier this year, MPs packed out Westminster to support a Bill introduced by Angus MacNeil MP proposing the necessary changes to bring more refugee families together.
+In 2018, MPs packed out Westminster to support a Bill introduced by Angus MacNeil MP proposing the necessary changes to bring more refugee families together.
 Thanks to many thousands of people like you writing to your MPs, the Bill passed with an overwhelming majority with 131 MPs voting in favour from all sides of the political spectrum.

 What we're calling for